 It gives the couple greater control over the outcome of their divorce; resolution is generally less expensive and quicker than going to court; it benefits the children by keeping them out of the controversy; and it helps the couple to maintain a sense of integrity and respect, which is often a priority when children are involved.

 The results are coming in across the nation and even beyond our shores.
-People faced with a divorce are choosing Collaborative Law increasing numbers and most have very positive things to say about after-the-fact.
+People faced with a divorce are choosing Collaborative Divorce in increasing numbers and most have very positive things to say about it after-the-fact.
 Perhaps the best evidence for the success of the model, however, is the fact that there is rarely a need to file a subsequent enforcement action regarding the divorce decree since participants are usually more apt to follow rules that they themselves have created.

-Of course, Collaborative Law is not a magic potion.
+Of course, Collaborative Divorce is not a magic potion.
 It is not going to be a fit for everyone or every case.
 The model is probably not well-suited for cases involving substance abuse, domestic violence or other abuse, a history of intimidation or manipulation, or a history of mental illness.
-Some have also suggested that Collaborative Law divorces are not adequate to deal with a party who is willing to lie or conceal matters of substance.
+Some have also suggested that Collaborative divorces are not adequate to deal with a party who is willing to lie or conceal matters of substance.
 Of course, as Paula Tesler notes, litigation doesn’t make a liar honest, cure an addict, or make an immature spouse grow up.
 Perhaps the real question in such cases then should be, “Do you want an adversarial divorce that tends to bring out the worst in most people, or a collaborative one, which may or may not be able to bring out the best in you and your spouse (but which tries to do so in ways that have worked for others)?”
 Put another way, do you want a minimally-invasive divorce using the most advanced tools and procedures available today?
-Or, would you prefer to stick with the stone knives and bear skins?
+Or, would you prefer to stick with the stone knives and bearskins?
 Perhaps the answer to these questions can best be summed up as follows: “Those who want to fight and punish someone don’t go the collaborative law route– they go to court.”

 Janet P. Brumley, Divorce Without Disaster: Collaborative Law in Texas 32 (PSG Books 2004).